run2780/AWS-Projects/Build a Virtual Private Cloud/Readme.md

 ### Virtual Private Clouds (VPCs)

 ##### What I did in this step?
-In this step, I will create an AWS IAM user to set up my VPC.
-So far, I’ve only been using the AWS root user, but that’s not safe for everyday work.
-When you first open an AWS account, you get access through the root user.
-This account has full control over everything.
-Because it’s so powerful, AWS recommends not using the root user for daily tasks.
-If someone gets access to it, they could take over your whole account.
-Instead, the safer way is to create an IAM user.
-IAM users can be given only the permissions they need, which keeps your account more secure.
+###### Step: Creating an AWS IAM User
+To securely set up my VPC, I will create an AWS Identity and Access Management (IAM) user.
+Until now, I have been working with the AWS root user, which is automatically provided when an account is first created.
+The root user has unrestricted access to all resources and services, making it extremely powerful but unsuitable for everyday operations.

+Because of the elevated privileges associated with the root account, AWS strongly advises against using it for routine tasks.
+If compromised, the root user could expose the entire account to significant risk.
+A more secure approach is to create dedicated IAM users with only the permissions required for their specific responsibilities.
+This principle of least privilege ensures tighter control, minimizes potential vulnerabilities, and enhances overall account security.

 ##### How VPCs work?
 A VPC (Virtual Private Cloud) is like your own private space inside AWS.
 In this space, you can set up and run AWS resources in a network that you control.
 The main idea is that it’s separate and secure, so your resources don’t mix with others.